Dillweed Namespace Stewardship Office · Operations Charter

 5.2 Planned Key Rotation

-The DNSO should perform planned key rotation at intervals no greater than 24 months.
+The DNSO SHOULD perform planned key rotation at intervals no greater than 24 months.
 Rotation procedure:

 1